 Faculty related services provided by the Compensation group include conducting salary reviews, benchmarking and market salary surveys and providing guidance to the academic deans on salary development for prospective faculty.

-Executive Director, Compensation and Employee Benefits
+Director, Compensation & Benefits